Peer Practice Groups

 PPGs are aimed at fully or part qualified psychologists and also coaches without a formal psychology background.
 These groups are diverse, enabling cross-fertilisation between members with different psychology disciplines and backgrounds.

-By bringing you together with other coaches we are strengthening SGCPs leadership in the coaching psychology profession.
+By bringing you together with other coaches we are strengthening DoCPs leadership in the coaching psychology profession.
 Here’s an article giving background on PPGs from our journal The Coaching Psychologist.

 We are expanding the PPG network to include people in all parts of the UK and overseas.
 Until 2020, PPGs met face to face, typically for two hours once every two - three months.
 Each meeting size was in the range 5-10 people, drawn sometimes from a longer membership list of around 20 people.
-Our recently introduced virtual PPGs meet for 90 minutes once every month or two, with a meeting size of 4-8 people.
+We also provide virtual PPGs which typically meet 60-90mins every month or two, with a group size of 6-8 people.

 To promote the development of coaching psychology through: